MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.PersonalContacts/New-MgUserContactFolder.md

   - `[YomiGivenName <String>]`:
   - `[YomiSurname <String>]`:

-INPUTOBJECT `<IPersonalContactsIdentity>`: Identity Parameter
+`INPUTOBJECT <IPersonalContactsIdentity>`: Identity Parameter
   - `[ContactFolderId <String>]`: The unique identifier of contactFolder
   - `[ContactFolderId1 <String>]`: The unique identifier of contactFolder
   - `[ContactId <String>]`: The unique identifier of contact
   - `[ExtensionId <String>]`: The unique identifier of extension
-  - `[MultiValueLegacyExtendedPropertyId <String>]`: The unique identifier of multiValueLegacyExtendedProperty
-  - `[SingleValueLegacyExtendedPropertyId <String>]`: The unique identifier of singleValueLegacyExtendedProperty
   - `[UserId <String>]`: The unique identifier of user

-MULTIVALUEEXTENDEDPROPERTIES <IMicrosoftGraphMultiValueLegacyExtendedProperty\[]>: The collection of multi-value extended properties defined for the contactFolder.
+`MULTIVALUEEXTENDEDPROPERTIES <IMicrosoftGraphMultiValueLegacyExtendedProperty[]>`: The collection of multi-value extended properties defined for the contactFolder.
 Read-only.
 Nullable.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Value <String[]>]`: A collection of property values.

-SINGLEVALUEEXTENDEDPROPERTIES <IMicrosoftGraphSingleValueLegacyExtendedProperty\[]>: The collection of single-value extended properties defined for the contactFolder.
+`SINGLEVALUEEXTENDEDPROPERTIES <IMicrosoftGraphSingleValueLegacyExtendedProperty[]>`: The collection of single-value extended properties defined for the contactFolder.
 Read-only.
 Nullable.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Value <String>]`: A property value.

 ## RELATED LINKS